What This Guide Covers

 Cycling in Sydney can be enjoyable in certain areas, but it is not a universal or effortless way to get around the city.
 The experience varies significantly depending on where you are staying, the type of trip you are planning, and your comfort level riding in traffic.

 Some parts of Sydney are well suited to cycling, particularly along the harbour, around inner-city neighbourhoods, and on dedicated shared paths.
 Waterfront routes near areas like Barangaroo, Darling Harbour, and parts of the eastern suburbs offer pleasant, relatively flat rides with good scenery and separation from heavy traffic.
+The official Sydney cycling map published by the City of Sydney highlights dedicated cycleways, shared paths, and quieter streets, making it a useful tool for planning safer and more comfortable routes across the city.

 That said, cycling becomes more challenging once you move away from these pockets.
 Sydney is a hilly city, and many main roads are busy, narrow, and designed primarily for cars.
 Dedicated bike lanes are inconsistent, and in some areas they disappear abruptly, forcing cyclists to merge with fast-moving traffic.